-The requirements set forth under this division apply to all persons and entities located within the city limits, and to all persons and entities using water provided by the city water utility.
+The requirements set forth under this division apply to all persons and entities located within the San Marcos city limits, and to all persons and entities using water provided directly by SMTXU.
 These requirements do not apply to alternative sources of water such as rainwater, gray water and reclaimed water.